jaco1986/shiftm/website/guides/getting-started/messages.md

 Once you are logged in, go to your <a href={"https://www.shiftm.com/user/edit"}>profile</a>.

-At the top of your porfile menu, select Inbox.
+At the top of your profile menu, select Inbox.

 <SVG src="/img/profile_header.svg" />